briandrum/codes.forchagrin.com/_chapters/chapter-331-operation-generally.md

     section a class seven suspension of the offender's driver's license, commercial driver's license, temporary instruction permit, probationary license, or nonresident operating privilege from the range specified in division (a)(7) of Ohio R.C.
-4510.02.
+[4510.02][ORC Section 4510.02].
 When a license is suspended under this section, the court or mayor shall cause the offender to deliver the license to the court, and the court or clerk of the court immediately shall forward the license to the Registrar of Motor Vehicles, together with notice of the court's action.\
     (ORC 4511.75)

 ## 331.39   Driving across grade crossing